Age of attendance

 When in our space, please be conscious of your energy, your voice volume, and your movements.
 Try to model a calm state.
 If your child is having a hard time following rules with you present, it may be time to go.

 The first month's tuition will include a $50 enrollment/materials fee.
-If reserving a spot for the future, a deposit of $200 will be paid, $150 of which will go toward first month’s tuition.
+If reserving a spot for the future, the $50 enrollment fee is required to hold your spot.

 We are closed for Presidents Day, Memorial Day, and Labor Day.
 The last week of March, for Spring break.
 The week of the 4th of July, for Summer Break.
 The Thursday and Friday of Thanksgiving.
 The last week of December, for Winter Break.
 January 1st for New Years Day.